AryanBhagotra/COP26-Analysis/index.md

 ### __Pivoting, Melting & Mutating Our Data__ 🔨

-As the outcome of this cleaning, which required a process of __pivoting, melting and mutating our data__, can see when we visualise our same example of Sao Paulo, we have a much cleaner dataframe:
+As the outcome of this cleaning, which required a process of __pivoting, melting and mutating our data__, can see when we visualise our same example of São Paulo, we have a much cleaner dataframe:

 <img src="https://github.com/AmandeepN/COP26-Analysis/raw/main/images/23.jpg" class="center"  />